Optimystics/frapps/README.md

 ## Get Involved

-All code is open-source under MIT/GPL-3.0 licenses.
+All code listed here (except for second version of the Fractalgram app) is open-source under MIT/GPL-3.0 licenses.
 All our tools and documentation are under community-driven development.
 Here are some ways to get involved:

 - Explore the [Optimystics Toolkit](http://optimystics.io/tools) to learn more about all of our tools
 - Join our [weekly events](http://lu.ma/optimystics) to meet developers and experience these tools firsthand